wesbos/beginner-javascript-notes/notes/Module 10꞉ Harder Practice Exercises.md

 Why is that happening?

-That is actually a problem frequently when we listen for clicks on things for multiple instances.
+That is a frequent problem that you will run into when you listen for clicks on things for multiple instances.

 In our case, what happened is we are listening for a click on the `nextButton`.
 We are listening for a keyUp on the `window`.